profix898/RouteNav.Avalonia/README.md

 # RouteNav.Avalonia

-URI routing navigation for Avalonia UI
+**RouteNav.Avalonia** provides URI routing navigation for **Avalonia UI**.
+It supports a code-first, modular/extensible navigation approach with page (and dialog) primitives.